-It can happen that some cameras are using profile settings rolled out by BVMS Configuration Client Software, that might be profile settings that actually belong to legacy cameras like the "excellent" profile.
+Currently, most of the cameras are using profiles that are wrong created or profiles that actually belong to legacy cameras like the "excellent" profile.

-Therefore, the bitrates to the storage might be exceeded and probably will exceed during a lot of motion is in the scene.
+Therefore, the bitrates to the storage could be exceeded and probably will exceed during match when lot of motion is created.

-This article is focused on a method of creating a new profile with own parameters and activate and set those new profile settings in cameras.
+This article is focused on a method of creating a new profile with own parameters and make this new profile active.

 This article also applies when: